chrisgrieser/obsidian-extra-md-commands/README.md

 ## Credits

-Thanks to @SKepticMystic and @koala for their support.
+Thanks to @SkepticMystic and @koala for their support.

 Donations via [PayPal](https://www.paypal.com/paypalme/ChrisGrieser) or [Ko-Fi](https://ko-fi.com/pseudometa) are much appreciated! 🙏